mui/toolpad/docs/data/toolpad/studio/concepts/page-properties.md

 ## Max width

-Toolpad pages use a MUI [Container](https://mui.com/material-ui/react-container/) as their top-level element.
+Toolpad pages use a Material UI [Container](https://mui.com/material-ui/react-container/) as their top-level element.
 You can control the maximum width of this container in the page properties.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/page-properties/max-width.png", "alt": "Page container max width", "caption": "Setting the maximum width of the page container", "zoom": false, "width": 306}}